FredericGLX/Pokemon-Finder/README.md

 # Pokemon Finder

-Prompt a pokemon name and renders its type's strengths and weaknesses as well as it's stats and other data.
+Enter a pokemon name and renders its type's strengths and weaknesses as well as its stats and other information (sprites, abilities...).

 ### Technologies used: